 For the elderly, scooter amenities like comfy seats and powerful motors can mean a whole new level of freedom and independence around the house, throughout the neighborhood, and beyond.
 In fact, mobility scooters are allowed in shops, on buses, and anywhere else that pedestrians are permitted.
 Some models are even suitable for air travel.

 That's why more and more adults are realizing the benefits of using motorized scooters.
-At the start of this century, only 142,000 Americans over age 65 used electric scooters to help them get around; about a decade later, that number had grown to 815,000.1,2 In total, roughly two percent of U.S. seniors use mobility scooters.2
+At the start of this century, only 142,000 Americans over age 65 used electric scooters to help them get around, according to the National Institute on Disability and Rehabilitation Research.
+About a decade later, that number had grown to 815,000, according to a study in the Journal of the American Geriatrics Society.
+The study says that, in total, roughly two percent of U.S. seniors use mobility scooters.

 Basic Types of Mobility Scooters

 Do you find it difficult to walk around for more than a short amount of time?
 If so, a medical scooter may be exactly what you need.
 But in order to choose one that's right for you, you need to understand your options.
 There are two basic types of power scooters:

 - Three-wheeled scooters have two wheels in the back and one centered in the front.
 They work best on smooth, level ground.
 Their tight turning radius makes them good at maneuvering indoors and in crowded spaces.
 They offer more leg room than four-wheeled models, so they are often a good option for people who are taller or have leg or knee problems.
 They also tend to be lighter and less expensive than four-wheeled scooters.
 However, they are not as stable as the models with four wheels, and they are generally not great on gravel or grass.